 The fishing village

 Also, there is more to see beyond Varanasi and the main sights.
 Not far from the hustle and bustle, the peaceful villages around are worth checking out.
 I invariably enjoy exploring further, away from the tourists and landmarks.
 I always find interesting subjects to document and photograph.
 The following are some photos of a nearby fishing village.
-It was a fabulous morning; the people and families were very welcoming, and allowed us to create some lovely images.
+It was a fabulous morning; the people and families were very welcoming and allowed us to create some lovely images.

 Wandering in Varanasi

 I wandered the city, visiting temples and akharas while making photos along the way.
 There are many possibilities, but most of the activities are around the Ganges.
 You can mostly walk up and down the river people-watching all day, but I’d say the best time is always very early morning (pre-dawn) and after sunset.
-During that time, the majority of the people are going out with their daily routines, taking dips in the river and so on.
+During that time, the majority of the people are going out with their daily routines, taking dips in the river, and so on.
 It’s hard to wake up every day at dawn, especially for those who are not used to it, but besides the people, you also get the bonus of fabulous light.
 Keeping all this in mind, if you plan to visit, it’s best to choose accommodations close to the Ganges.

 Needless to say, I enjoyed it all.
 But walking the ghats at night inside a sea of people chanting, worshiping, and lighting candles and firecrackers is an experience I will never forget.

 Varanasi never disappoints, I ticked off from my list some of the images I’d wanted to make since my first visit.
-But there is more to explore, more people to meet, and I can’t wait to go back.
+But there is more to explore and more people to meet, and I can’t wait to go back.
 That will be soon, as I head to India to lead another photo tour this coming November 2019.
 Varanasi will be part of that trip as an extension, and if you want, you can join me.
 It’s a small group; we’ll have fun, learn photography, and make incredible memories if you are up to it.
 Click here to see all the details.

 Most of the photos from this post were taken with the medium-format Fujifilm GFX50s and some with the Fujifilm X-T3.
 Both are my go-to cameras for travel.
 For strobes, I run with Godox with several modifiers.